Skip to content

 Po Toi Island

 Po Toi is a beautiful granite island often called by the locals the “South Pole of Hong Kong.”
-You’ll find impressive rock formations and many dried seafood products the locals sell.
+You’ll find impressive rock formations and many dried seafood products that the locals sell.
 Don’t forget to try the seaweed soup.
 The circular hike from Po Toi pier will take you to famous landmarks like Tortoise Rock, Ngau Wu Teng Pavilion, Nam Kok Tsui lighthouse, and Monk Rock.

 • Average hiking time: about 2,5 hours.